List of Downton Abbey characters: The Hon. Evelyn Napier

-Evelyn Napier (played by Brendan Patricks) is the son and heir of Viscount Branksome and a suitor for Lady Mary, but later becomes engaged to "one of the Semphill girls".
+Evelyn Napier (played by Brendan Patricks) is the son and heir of Viscount Branksome and a suitor for Lady Mary.
+At first Mary preferred him over Matthew, comparing the former with Perseus and the latter as Cetus (see the story of Andromeda) but he becomes engaged to "one of the Semphill girls".
+He first appears in first series, accompanying Kemal Pamuk.
 This engagement is broken off and during the war he is injured.

 He returns to Downton in 1922, clearly still interested in the recently widowed Mary.
-He is accompanied by his boss Charles Blake as they are working on a government project studying estates and their progress.
+He is accompanied by his boss, Charles Blake, as they are working on a government project studying estates and their progress.